segasai/rvspecfit/docs/rvs_read_grid.rst

 ``--templdb FILENAME``
     The filename where the SQLite database describing the template library will be stored.
 Default: ``files.db``

+``--update``
+    Update an existing database in place by appending only newly discovered templates (matched by relative filename).
+By default, existing database files are recreated.

 Header Keyword Mapping Options
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^